-- A customer finds the website, then decides to buy goods and services.
+- A customer finds the website, then buys goods and services.
 When they’ve decided they’re done online shopping, they move to the checkout phase.

 - Following the website’s checkout process, the buyer provides the necessary payment and shipping information.